magentabusiness/magentabusiness.github.io/_includes/templates/install/k8s-configure-edge-load-balancer.md

-Configure the Edge load balancer if you plan to connect Edge instances to your ThingsBoard server.
+Configure the Edge load balancer if you plan to connect Edge instances to your IoT Hub server.

 To create a TCP Edge load balancer, apply the provided YAML file using the following command: